Thyss/pack1pick1/README.md

 # pack1pick1
 This Discord Bot was made to practice and discuss first picks in drafts.
+It supports every set available on Scryfall.com for Magic: the Gathering.
-It supports every single set that is available on Scryfall.
+It supports every set available on swdestinydb.com for Star Wars Destiny.

 ## Commands
 !p1p1 help

 !p1p1 about

+### Magic: The Gathering
 !p1p1 paupercube

 !p1p1 {setcode}

+!p1p1 ct {id}

+### Star Wars Destiny
+!p1p1swd {setcode}

 ## Local development
 Create a ".env" file in the root directory and add a line for "discord_token=XXXXX"